keepthatworktoyourself/otter/README.md

 [![Build Status](https://travis-ci.com/bhallstein/otter.svg?branch=int)](https://travis-ci.com/bhallstein/otter)

-- Rapidly create rich content editors by composing content blocks 🐟
+- With Otter, create full content editors by simply ~~splashing about in bodies of water~~ defining some content models 🐟
-- Simple, declarative syntax 🌿
+- Simple and ~~estuarine~~ declarative syntax for blocks & fields 🌿
-- Generates post data in a simple JSON format 💦
+- Delivered as a React component that’s really ~~furry~~ easy to use 🏞
-- Easily integrates as a React component 🏞
+- Generates post data in an ~adorable~ accessible JSON format 💧

 ### Contents